Is Tai Chi for Me?

 - Don’t lock the knees.
 Keep them aligned over the feet, but slightly bent.

-- Squat within individual comfort zone.
+- Squat only within your individual comfort zone.

 - Don’t lean backward or forwards.
 Keep the back aligned upright.